This policy should be read alongside and in addition to our Terms of Instructions, which is sent to our clients when requiring our legal services.

 Services that GOOD ADVICE UK offers to their clients and the website that the client is currently using to submit any enquiries, www.goodadviceuk.com, and any sub-domains of this site unless expressly excluded by their own Terms of Instructions.

-(a) The singular includes the plural and vice versa;
+(a) That the singular includes the plural and vice versa;

 (c) A reference to a person includes firms, companies, government entities, trusts and partnerships;